Fractured Magic: Egil Interlude III

 “Oh?”
 Dev asked, raising an elegant eyebrow.
 “Should I feel insulted?”

-“You can always recognize an Enforcer by their eyes,” Egil said, ducking his head slightly to meet Dev’s.
-Hers were dark and warm.
-“Killing for Unity makes you hollow.
+“I can always recognize an Enforcer by their eyes,” Egil said, ducking his head slightly to meet Dev’s.
+They were dark and warm.
+“The things they do for Unity makes them hollow.
 Their eyes are always cold, empty.”

-“The best and the first,” Egil agreed.
-He tipped his head to once side, letting the candlelight fall on the blossoming bruise on his jaw.
-“But that was a long time ago.
-The student has since surpassed the Master.”
+“I was the first, and maybe once, I was the best.”
+Egil tipped his head to one side, letting the candlelight fall on the blossoming bruise on his jaw.
+“But the student has since surpassed the master.”

-“Oh,” Dev said, leaning in to examine it.
+“Oh.”
+Dev leaned in to examine it.
+For a moment, Egil thought he saw anger flash across her features, between the candles’ flickering.
 “A gift from someone you knew?”

 “My former apprentice,” Egil said.
-“Are you really here to chat about Unity, Devikra?
-Or do you prefer Oracle?”
+“Are you really here to chat about Unity, Dev?
+Do you prefer Dev, or should I call you Oracle?”

-Devikra stilled, then laughed.
-“From you, still Dev,” she said, smiling.
-It was wide and honest.
+Devikra laughed.
+“From you, still Dev,” she said.
 “I was wondering how long it would take you.”

-“In my defense, I’ve lost a great deal of blood,” Egil said, matching her smile.
+“In my defense, I’ve lost quite a lot of blood today,” Egil said, matching her smile.
 “To what do I owe the honor?
-Unless the famed Oracle of Damael often frequents grungy inns in Damael’s pleasure district?”
+Unless Devikra, the famed Oracle of Damael, finds herself inns in Damael’s pleasure district often.”

 “Not this time.
 Not tonight.
-You should know that the Oracle’s visions are never wrong,” Devikra said with utter surety.
-Egil scanned the room, already planning a quick escape, but Devikra halted his thoughts with her offer: “Come back with me.
+You should know the oracle’s visions are never wrong,” Devikra said.
+Egil wasn’t sure if he believed her, but he wouldn’t risk it, either.
+He scanned the room, already planning a quick escape, but Devikra halted his thoughts with her offer: “Come back with me.
 They won’t find you at my temple.
-I'm feeling generous, so I'll even lend you use of my bathtub.”
+I’m feeling generous, so I’ll even lend you use of my guest room and bathtub.”

 Egil narrowed his eyes.
-“The Oracle has been known to work with Unity.
-How do I know you won't turn me over to them?”
+“The Oracle works with Unity.
+How do I know you won’t turn me over to them?”

-“I work with Unity because it would be bad business not to.
-It would be just as silly to turn you over to them when I could employ you instead.
-So come back with me and hear my offer; that's all I want in exchange for my hospitality,” Devikra said.
-She reached out, placing her hand over Egil’s, and he couldn’t bring himself to pull away.
+“I consult with Unity because it would be bad business not to.
+It would be just as silly to turn you over to them when I could employ you instead, so come back with me and listen to my offer.
+That’s all I want in exchange for my hospitality,” Devikra said.
+She reached out, placing her hand over Egil’s, and Egil couldn’t bring himself to pull away.
 “Besides, I have a vested interest in keeping you alive.
-Don't ask me more, because I can't tell you.”
+Don’t ask me more, because I can’t tell you.”

-Across the room, a waitress dropped a glass, shattering it on the ground.
-Egil jumped at the sound, and Devikra said, “Better decide quick, Hound: this is the start of the vision.
-Will you come with me?”
+Across the room, a glass shattered on the ground.
+Egil jumped at the sound, and Devikra said, “Decide quick, Hound: this is the start of the vision.
+Will you come with me or not?”

 Egil met her warm gaze.
 To his surprise, he found he wanted to trust her, if only to have someone to trust.
 He’d been alone for so long.
 Warmth flowed from her hand on his, and he couldn’t remember when he’d last been touched so gently.